Verification Policy

 Referral Procedures

-NMSU must refer for the investigation to the Office of Inspector General (OIG) any credible information indicating that a Title IV aid applicant, school employee, or third-party servicer may have engaged in fraud or other criminal misconduct in connection with the Title IV programs.
+NMSU must refer for investigation to the Office of Inspector General (OIG) any credible information indicating that a Title IV aid applicant, school employee, or third-party servicer may have engaged in fraud or other criminal misconduct in connection with the Title IV programs.
 (Note: Fraud is the intent to deceive as opposed to a mistake.)

 Common misconducts include but are not limited to: